 - Use a soft toothbrush and replace it every 3-4 months

-- Brush firmly at 45 degree angle where the teeth meet the gums, gently rocking the brush back and forth using small circular movements
+- Brush gently at 45 degree angle where the teeth meet the gums, gently rocking the brush back and forth using small circular movements

-- Brush all surfaces of the teeth, tongue-side and cheek-side, and brush chewing surfaces vigorously with short back-and-forth strokes
+- Brush all surfaces of the teeth, tongue-side and cheek-side, and brush chewing surfaces briskly with short back-and-forth strokes

 - Brush tougue to remove plaque, which causes bad breath Flossing facts to help hygiene